hoengggroup/websiteBot/README.md

 - ```html2text``` - for converting HTML to text during processing
 - ```unidecode``` - for stripping special characters during processing
 - ```sdnotify``` - for interacting with systemctl (only on Linux)

+## Contributors

+[Tassilo Schwarz](https://github.com/blackTay) - responsible for the "backend" (dp_edit_distance.py)

+[Niklas Bogensperger](https://github.com/niklasbogensperger) - responsible for the "frontend" (module_telegram.py)

+All other parts of the project are developed together.